JamesTsay-12/blog-site/_posts/2025-08-06-KRAS-EGFR-and-Drugs.md

 Stay tuned for the next post, where I’ll explore the landscape of next-generation KRAS inhibitors and how biotech is tackling the challenge of G12D, G12V, and other difficult mutations.

-## Supplemental: Understanding the Unique Mechanism of KRAS G12C Inhibitors
+## Supplemental Part 1: Understanding the Unique Mechanism of KRAS G12C Inhibitors

 The KRAS G12C mutation, which substitutes glycine for cysteine at position 12, creates a critical dysfunction in the regulation of KRAS activity.
 Normally, KRAS switches between an active (GTP-bound) and inactive (GDP-bound) state, regulated by GTPase-activating proteins (GAPs).
 GAPs accelerate the hydrolysis of GTP to GDP, thus turning KRAS "off."
 However, the G12C mutation disrupts GAP binding, leaving KRAS constitutively active and driving uncontrolled cell proliferation.